Amarant0s/Backup-Switch/README.md

 # Backup-Switch
-A python Script to backup Switches and Routers.
+A python Script to backup Switches and Routers using Netmiko Module.